Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Apart from the discussed foveated rendering techniques, qualitative or quantitative performance evaluation approaches are necessary to assess and compare the performance of existing rendering techniques properly.
-In addition, the robustness and effectiveness of the introduced assessment methods could vary in different test scenarios.
-Subjective assessment methods for foveated rendering were evaluated by Hsu et al.~\cite{is_foveated_perceivable_in_VR_MM17} in terms of efficiency and consistency.
+Apart from the discussed foveated rendering techniques, qualitative or quantitative performance evaluation approaches are necessary to properly assess and compare the performance of the existing rendering techniques.
+Additionally, the robustness and effectiveness of the introduced assessment methods may vary across different test scenarios. \cite{is_foveated_perceivable_in_VR_MM17} evaluated subjective assessment methods regarding efficiency and consistency for foveated rendering.
 Efficiency is assessed based on the required time to reach perceptual ratio convergence.
-Meanwhile, the distribution of individual quality of experience (QoE) scores, which indicates the level of user satisfaction, expectation, and perception, is used for consistency.
-The authors stated that no subjective evaluation method could be defined as superior to any other, but they provide the research community with information on evaluation metrics so that researchers can decide on a metric that fits their specific needs.
+Meanwhile, the distribution of individual quality of experience scores, which indicate user satisfaction, expectations, and perceptions, is used for consistency.
+The authors stated that no subjective evaluation method is superior to any other; however, they still provide the research community with information on evaluation metrics, allowing researchers to select a metric that best fits their specific needs.